Xceptance/xlt-documentation/content/en/xtc/basics/050-projects.md

 {{% permission type="project" role="project administrator" %}}

 To **add new members to the project**, navigate to the project and select _Members_ in the menu on the left.
 You will see the list of project members, and by clicking the `+` sign in the top right, you can add new members by typing the name (mail address) of their user account and assigning one of the roles from above.

-The user you want to add needs to be signed up with this e-mail address already.
+By default, you can only assign users who are already [members of your organization]({{< relref "045-organizations#adding-members-to-an-organization" >}}).
+If desired, you can [invite users]({{< relref "#inviting-users-to-join-xtc" >}}) who either don't have an XTC account yet or are not part of your organization.

 If you want to add multiple users at once, simply paste a list of e-mail addresses (separated by comma, newline or space).
 All users will be assigned the same role.